 In fact, at times, the game’s writing takes ridiculous measures to keep Sora from interfering in the movie’s plot to the point of absurdity.
 It made these worlds in particular feel like ad placement for the movies themselves, rather than a core part of the game.
 Also, it made me sit through the song “Let it go” in its entirety.
 I will never forgive it for that.

 From a gameplay standpoint, each world offered new interesting gameplay possibilities.
 Most worlds give you one or two companions that can battle alongside you, and unlike past games, you don’t have to switch out Donald or Goofy to have them along.
 Some of the worlds have some super cool gameplay surprises that I won’t spoil.
-Though the majority of the bosses are just heartless, there are some unique boss fights.
+Though the majority of the bosses are just heartless, there are some unique boss fights as well.

 In fact, Kingdom Hearts 3 does a good job with it’s pacing, at anytime the action starts to dull, you get a cutscene or a short unique gameplay experience.
 There are a lot of minigames throughout the worlds.
 At one point Sora gets a cell phone (because of course, he does).
 Which enables him to take selfies and play games on it.
 Oh sure, that’s the angle the game chose to keep up with the times…in any case, both features are neat and fun to use.

 The game also introduces team link moves and attractions.
 They show up as contextual abilities you can activate with a single button push.
 Again, they all look incredible.
 The attractions are strange though.
 You can summon…Disney…World…rides to battle with.
 There is no story explanation for this whatsoever.
 An enemy will occasionally be marked with a green circle, strike that enemy and you get to summon a ride.

 There is a variety of them, and each of them triggers a minigame to control the attraction.
 They are effective and admittedly fun.
 But again I’ve got that feeling of ad placement.
 When you break the combat down, however, it falls apart for me.